 Unlock codes for a Samsung Galaxy Ace (GT-S5830) [video]

-In this article we show you how and where to get an Unlocking Code for your Samsung Galaxy Ace, also referred to as the (GT-S5830).
+In this article we show you how and where to get an Unlocking Code for a Samsung Galaxy Ace, also referred to as the (GT-S5830).
 Whilst there are plenty of resources available online that teach how to “Unlock” or “root” your mobile phone, this is really unnecessary if you just want to remove the SIM lock.
-The above procedures are generally carried out in order to install software or to remove the carrier branding from your device, but they don’t need to be used in order to input Samsung Galaxy Ace Unlocking Codes
+The above procedures are generally carried out in order to install software or to remove the carrier branding from your device, but they don’t need to be used in order to input Samsung Galaxy Ace Unlocking Codes.

 How to get an Unlocking Code for a Galaxy Ace is placed on a cell at the point of manufacture in order to lock the phone so that it can only be used on that network.
 This is carried out so that carriers can recoup their investment which they lay out in order to provide subsidized handsets and tempt you into using their services in the first place.

 This video will show you how to get Unlock codes for a Samsung Galaxy Ace